-The most common type in San Diego, and are generally more economical than wood.
+The most common type in San Diego and are generally more economical than wood.
 You can select from a range of popular colors or have the garage door painted in the factory to match your home’s color plan.
 The three basic types of steel garage doors are:

 Single-layer steel garage doors have a single sheet of galvanized steel.
 Normally, these are the most economical garage doors and are a good choice for simply enclosed carports.

 Triple-layer garage doors are made of the same materials as double-layer doors, with the addition of a galvanized skin on the inside to protect the backer layer of polystyrene/polyurethane from damage.
-Triple-layer doors are easily the strongest, most secure and most soundproof of the three types of steel garage doors.
+Triple-layer doors are easily the strongest, most secure, and most soundproof of the three types of steel garage doors.
 They are also available with thicker insulation for greater thermal resistance.
 If you live in the mountain or desert regions of San Diego County or are using the door as the fourth wall for a garage converted for multiple uses, the triple-layer garage doors are strongly recommended.

 Glass garage doors

 These are a fast-growing segment of the market, with a wide array of uses.
 The glass garage door frames can be either wood or metal, of varying thickness, and the glass insets come in a full selection from custom frosted and tinted to commercial-grade glass.
-San Diego is a great place to have glass garage doors – they take in much more light than the typical garage door window, and create a unique interface between inside and outside.
+San Diego is a great place to have glass garage doors – they take in much lighter than the typical garage door window and create a unique interface between inside and outside.
 The applications are as creative as they are far-reaching – residential or commercial, interior or exterior.
 These doors are often used as partitions in offices or personal gyms, and are increasingly popular for bars and restaurants, converting a secure wall to an open-air café in just moments.

-- Residential Glass Garage Doors – Clean, contemporary and classy
+- Residential Glass Garage Doors – Clean, contemporary, and Classy

-- Commercial-Grade Glass Garage Doors – Rugged, secure, and versatile
+- Commercial-Grade Glass Garage Doors – Rugged, secure, and Versatile

 - Glass & Aluminum Garage Doors – An elegant solution with a lighter touch